faithntech/aws-practical-hands-on/README.md

 # ☁️ AWS Hands-on Practical Projects Compilation

 Welcome to my AWS portfolio repository.
-This project is a collection of hands-on AWS practical implementations demonstrating real-world cloud, DevOps, and infrastructure automation concepts.
+This project is a collection of hands-on( mostly based on tutorials ) AWS practical implementations demonstrating real-world cloud, DevOps, and infrastructure automation concepts.

 These projects focus on cloud architecture, CI/CD automation, security best practices, and scalable deployments using AWS services.